timteal/KoradPS/README.md

 # KoradPS
-A set of python tools for controlling a Korad power supply
+A set of python tools I wronte for controlling my KD3005P Korad power supply.
+Will likely work with most Korad power supplues since I think the commands are the same.

+Requires PySerial.